claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 	- **Backup Vault**: backup are stored in a backup vault following WORM model. **Even the root user cannot delete backups**
 	- **AWS backup Audit Manager** is built in reporting and auditing for AWS backup

+**USE CASE**: Create an AWS Backup plan to take daily snapshots with a retention period of 90 days.
 ## Snow Family
 AWS Snow Family are storage and compute devices used to phisically move data in or out the cloud **when moving data over the internet or private connection is too slow, difficult or costly.**
 - Used when it takes a long time to transfer data over the network